ascartabelli/lamb/README.md

   Other than being eternally grateful, the least I can do is offer my services as a middleman and put you in touch if you need his craft.

 - ***Why "Lamb"?***
   See the main header: because it's docile like a lamb.
+Lamb adapts to you without needing you to adapt.

 ## <a name="recent_changes"></a> Recent changes
 You can also check the [full changelog](https://ascartabelli.github.io/lamb/changelog.html).